esphome/esphome-docs/cookbook/lvgl.rst

 You can use this to protect and prolong the lifetime of the LCD screens, thus being more green and generating less hazardous waste.

-Wall mounted LCD screens' main problem is that they display the same picture 99.999% of the time.
-Even if somebody turns off backlight during the night or dark periods, the LCD screen keeps showing the same picture, seen by nobody.
-There are high chances that this will lead to screen picture burn-in after a few years of operation.
+A common problem with wall-mounted LCD screens is that they display the same picture 99.999% of the time.
+Even if somebody turns off the backlight during the night or dark periods, the LCD screen keeps showing the same picture, but seen by nobody.
+This scenario is likely to lead to burn-in after a few years of operation.

-One way to mitigate this is to *train* the pixels periodically with completely different other content. ``show_snow`` option during LVGL paused state was developed in this scope, to  display random colored pixels across the entire screen in order to minimize screen burn-in, to relief the tension put on each individual pixel.
+One way to mitigate this is to *exercise* the pixels periodically by displaying different content. ``show_snow`` option during LVGL paused state was developed with this in mind; it displays randomly colored pixels across the entire screen in order to minimize screen burn-in by exercising each individual pixel.

 In the example below pixel training is done four times for a half an hour every night, can also be stopped by touching the screen.